 McCarthy is a member of the Academy of Motion Picture Arts and Sciences and a past member of its Executive Sound Branch Board.
-He is also a member of the Television Academy and sits on the Sound Peer Group Executive Committee.
-He currently serves as president of the Motion Picture Sound Editors and is a member of the Cinema Audio Society.
+He is also a member of both the Television Academy and Cinema Audio Society and sits on the Sound Peer Group Executive Committee.
+He previously served as President of the Motion Picture Sound Editors.